Copacabana Bolivia is a small yet exciting town that resides on the southeastern end of Lake Titicaca.

 According to legend, it is said that Isla Del Sol was the birthplace of the first Incas and more than 80 ruins can be found scattered across the island.

-Isla Del Sol is the largest island on Lake Titicaca and there are no motor vehicles or paved roads, giving you that sense of feeling of being disconnected from modern civilisation.
+Isla Del Sol is the largest island on Lake Titicaca and there are no motor vehicles or paved roads, giving you that sense of feeling of being disconnected from modern civilization.

 You can arrange a day trip to Isla Del Sol at one of the many tourist offices upon arriving in Copacabana or book online ahead of time.